HackerUSA-CE/aisd-wde-07-intro-to-bootstrap/README.md

 - [ ] Create a folder named `bootstrap_basics` to store all your project files.
 - [ ] Inside the `bootstrap_basics` folder, create a file named `index.html`.
 This will be your main HTML file.
-- [ ] Inside the `bootstrap_basics` folder, create a file named `styles.css`.
+- [ ] Inside the `assets` folder, create a new folder called `css`.
+Inside the `css` folder, create a file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Add HTML Boilerplate**